metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 ## Panthers @ Saints

 Panthers run defense is worrisome.
 Eight men in the box against a very heavy formation and Latavius Murray still ran in the touchdown.

+Brees showing so much more of a willingness to throw the ball deep.

+Alvin Kamara has not factored much into this game going into the second quarter.
+The Saints dominating without arguably their best player on offense is noteworthy.